 For the life of me, I don’t know why anyone in their right mind would follow the advice of a big-bank analyst quoted in the daily financial news.

-I think the main reason their advice is worthless is the timeframe they deal in.
+The main reason their advice is worthless is the timeframe they deal in.

 I guess for fear of seeming short-sighted, most of the big-bank heavyweights give their market predictions and portfolio recommendations on the order of years.

 For instance, this time last year I wrote about how a top Morgan Stanley strategist was suggesting that investors should consider “taking profits” from the consumer discretionary sector.

 She noted how the sector has outperformed “over the last decade,” and cited a Tax Policy Center study that said Trump’s tax cuts will add “just 0.4% to GDP in 2021, and just 0.1% in 2026.”

 In 2021 and 2026!
 Do you know how much will change between now and 2021, let alone 2026?

 Anything and everything will change between now and then.
 That’s why I think the big-bank analysts’ long-view advice is practically worthless.

 Consider how much has changed over the last two-and-a-half years…

 And how wrong many of the big-bank analysts have been…